sirampy/Team22/statements/Dell Saxena.md

 ```

 ##### Two Way Set Associative Cache
 `two_way.sv` was created as a separate module for a two-way set-associative cache.
 This module is not integrated into the processor but was made to better my understanding of cache memory.
+However if I had more time, I would have liked to implement this due to improved cache utilisation and reduced miss rates.

 ---
 ### Implementing F1 Lights on Vbuddy